gwallison/query-FF/examples.md

 `OperatorName`.
 There are many misspellings in the raw OperatorName that are grouped together under a single lower-case `bgOperatorName` value.

+### By chemical
-### By chemical: All records of 2-butoxy-ethanol or CAS registration number 111-76-2
+Keep all records of 2-butoxy-ethanol or CAS registration number 111-76-2
 ```python
 df = get_base_df()
 df = filter_by_bgCAS(df,casnums=['111-76-2'])